What is a CropBox?

-A PDF describes the content and appearance of one or more pages, and also contains a definition of the physical size of those pages.
-There can be up to five different definitions in a PDF relating to the size of its pages: MediaBox, CropBox, BleedBox, TrimBox and ArtBox.
+A PDF describes the content and appearance of one or more pages and also defines the physical size of those pages.
+There can be up to five different definitions in a PDF related to page size: MediaBox, CropBox, BleedBox, TrimBox and ArtBox.
 These are called the page boxes or boundary boxes.
-PDF boxes describe the page geometry of PDF.
+PDF boxes describe the page geometry of a PDF.
 They are used frequently in the printing industry.

 The CropBox

-The PDF CropBox denotes the area into which the displayed or printed page contents would be cropped.
-The content of this page box is output on the screen and during printing.
-The default value of the CropBox is the page's MediaBox.
-Both, Cropbox and Mediabox are important boxes for scripting and handling page geometry.
-For pre-press use, however, the CropBox is not of great importance.
+The PDF CropBox defines the area to which the visible or printed page content is cropped.
+The content in this box is shown on screen and when printing.
+By default, the CropBox is the same as the page's MediaBox.
+Both CropBox and MediaBox are important for scripting and managing page geometry.
+For pre-press use, however, the CropBox is not very important.

 Find out more about the other PDF boxes in the following article.